call-me-nick/tinyapp/helper_docs/git_workflows.md

 ## Basic as Collaborator

-'Collaborator' means that you are able to review and commmit code on the repo.
+'Collaborator' means that you are able to review and commit code on the repo.

 **Workflow**